MTDOJRP/docs/docs/introduction/rules.md

 :::

 :::note General Rules
-- Do not exploit in-game glitches if you stumble across any please report them in a ticket.
+- Do not exploit in-game glitches.
+If you stumble across any please report them in a ticket.
 - You must value your in-game life.
 - Running on peacetime, cooldown, or an active priority is not permitted.
 - Do not interrupt administrative situations, this will result in a kick.